Stuck in My Throat

-"Stuck in My Throat" is the fourth single by Surrey-based rock band Reuben, and the first to be taken from the album Racecar Is Racecar Backwards.
+"Stuck in My Throat" is the fourth single by English rock band Reuben, and the first to be taken from the album Racecar Is Racecar Backwards.
 It was recorded at Stakeout Studios in Chobham where the band recorded the album with producer Jason Wilson.
 It was released in October 2003 on the Integrity Records and Xtra Mile labels (cat. no. INT 023), home to Million Dead, on CD and 7" vinyl, a first for the band.
-It received positive reviews and reached #76 in the UK chart.
+It received positive reviews and reached #77 in the UK chart.
 Zane Lowe made it his Radio 1 single of the week, but XFM said that it was 'too heavy' to play.